 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

-In the Section 10A, "AMI Parameter Definition File Structure ", the branch "Labels" is used to assign names to columns in a "Table".

-The suggestion is to use "Labels" in a similar way to assign names to entries in a "List".
 Values in a List often are numbers that do not help the User identify the meaning of each List value.
-The EDA Tool may use the value of each Labels field as a Tool Tip for each value in the List, or the User may select a value from the List by selecting from a list of Labels.
+The EDA Tool may use the value of each List_Tip field as a Tool Tip for each value in the List.

-An example of using Labels
+An example of using List_Tip

 (Process (Usage In) (Type Integer)